 Guest safety is a very important aspect of the hospitality industry.
 Security measures, surveillance systems, and safety protocols are vital elements of hotel construction costs.
 Whether constructing luxury buildings or more standard quality hotels.

 Remember, safety should never be compromised.
-Budgeting for these features is an integral part of the hotel construction cost breakdown to provide peace of mind to both guests and hotel management.
+Budgeting for these features is an integral part of the hotel construction cost breakdown to provide guests and hotel management peace of mind.

 6. Marketing and Pre-Opening Expenses